Responsibilities Regarding the Education of Students

 Although the co-op teachers cannot fully educate students in fifty-five minutes per week, in that time they can share their expertise through lectures, promote understanding through activities, flame contagious interest in their subjects, and set the pacing through agreed upon curricula, doing all of these to support parents in their quest to educate their students well.
 The co-op teachers are 100% successful when they can stand before the Lord knowing they have planned and prepared faithfully, have used the time at co-op well, and informed the parents of the plan for their subjects.
 That’s it.
 The parents and students must bear the burden from there.

 Teachers should make sure all resources and supplies needed for classes are included in the Class Descriptions on the website.
-Assignments and explanations related to the class should be kept up to date on the Classroom Connections page.
-Emails are also great for communication with parents, but the emailed information should also be posted to the website by the lead teachers or help teachers.
-New or weekly assignments should go on the website on Fridays but no later than Sunday afternoon.
-Putting weekly information on the website is a great job for help teachers.
-There are internet hot spots and computers available at the Moms’ Table most weeks.
+Assignments and explanations related to the class should be kept up to date on Band.
+Emails are also great for communication with parents, but the emailed information should also be posted to Band by the lead teachers or help teachers.
+New or weekly assignments should go on the website no later than Tuesday at 11:59 p.m.
+Putting weekly information on Band is a great job for help teachers.

 Co-op teachers should communicate any problems with the parents.
 Sometime parents miss organizational or learning problems in their own students because the problems have developed slowly over time and/or seem normal to the parents for other reasons.
 The co-op teachers should never know anything about a student that his parents do not know.
 Better to communicate too much than too little.
 If a co-op teacher feels ill-equipped for this type communication, she may delegate that job to a help teacher or seek counsel from the director or other appropriate person.
 If a teacher is speaking to anyone about a particular student, it should be only as a step to getting that information to the parents as soon as possible.